open-condo-software/condo/README.md

 ```

 **NOTE**: And there is no solutions to migrations yet...
-You can try `knex` migrations and writ about it here.
+You can try `knex` migrations and write about it here.

 ### Upgrade packages versions ###